2023 Best Value Nursing Master's Degree Schools in Georgia

 The average tuition and fees for an in-state graduate student at GaSou are $7,100 a year.

-University of West Georgia did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
-It came in at #8 on the list.
-Located in the town of Carrollton, University of West Georgia is a public school with a large student population.
+University of West Georgia ranked #8 on this year’s Best Value Nursing Master’s Degree Schools in Georgia list.
+Located in the town of Carrollton, University of West Georgia is a public school with a fairly large student population.

 In-state tuition fees for graduate students at University of West Georgia are $6,488 per year.